annmary25/Home-Loan-Status-Prediction/README.md

 #### Data Transformation

 - A ColumnTransformer Pipeline is created.
-- for Numeric Variables first SimpleImputer is applied with strategy median , then Standard Scaling is performed on numeric data.
+- for Numeric Variables first SimpleImputer is applied with strategy mean , then Standard Scaling is performed on numeric data.
 - for Categorical Variables SimpleImputer is applied with most frequent strategy, then ordinal encoding performed , after this data is scaled with Standard Scaler.
 - This preprocessor is saved as pickle file.

 #### Model Training

-- In this phase base model is tested .
-The best model found was catboost regressor.
+- In this phase multiple models were trained and after performing hyperparameter tuning, the best model was chosen.
-- After this hyperparameter tuning is performed on catboost and knn model.
-- A final VotingRegressor is created which will combine prediction of catboost, xgboost and knn models.
 - This model is saved as pickle file.

 #### Prediction Pipeline

-- This pipeline converts given data into dataframe and has various functions to load pickle files and predict the final results in python.
+- The pipeline converts the custom data into dataframe and predict the outcome based on the model chosen.

 #### Model deployment